kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v8.0.2.2, 17 Oct 2025:
+- Bug-fix: Ship Configuration menu left bar menu was still buggy.

+v8.0.2.1, 17 Oct 2025:
+- Bug-fix: Ship Configuration menu: bug-fix: missing buttons in the left bar menu.

+v8.0.2.0, 16 Oct 2025:
+- New feature: Callbacks for Forleyor's new mod.
+- Bug-fix: Re-added Mycu's callback, which I removed accidentally earlier this year, for Verbose Transaction Log mod.
+- New feature: Callbacks in the Diplomacy menu for Additional Agent Actions mod.
+- Tweak: Ship Configuration menu: remove component types from the left bar for hardpoints the selected ship macro don't have.

 v8.0.1.0, 28 Sep 2025:
 - Tweak: 8.0 Hot-fix 1 compatibility.
 - Tweak: Center On Map and Center Destination On Map menu items are now listed after the Guidance menu items - as they should have been.